lightsats/Lightsats-API-docs/source/index.html.md

 Parameter | Example  | Description
 --------- | ----------- | -----------
-amount* | 21 | The value of the tip in sats (not including fees) quantity* | 1 | The amount of tips to create.
+amount* | 21 | The amount of sats being tipped (not including fees) quantity* | 1 | The quantity of tips to create.
 A group will be created if the quantity is greater than 1. expiry* | "2023-04-21T08:28:48.518Z" | After this date your tip can no longer be claimed or withdrawn, and the funds will be returned to you currency | "USD" | The fiat currency your tippee uses onboardingFlow | "DEFAULT" | "DEFAULT", "SKIP", or "LIGHTNING".
 Skip instantly shows LNURLw code.
 Lightning guides user to get a wallet and then login with lnurl-auth